-Procedures for Promptly and Accurately Reporting a Crime and/or Suspicious Activity

-MSM encourages accurate and prompt reporting of all crimes to the Department of Public Safety and the appropriate law enforcement agencies, even when the victim of the crime elects or is unable to make such a report.
+Procedures for Promptly and Accurately Reporting a Crime and/or Suspicious Activity the appropriate law enforcement agencies, even when the victim of the crime elects or is unable to make such a report.
 If you or someone you know witnesses a crime or suspicious activity, it is important to report it immediately after the incident occurs.
 The chances of catching the perpetrator will be much greater than if you wait even a few minutes.
 Because officers cannot be everywhere at once, they need your help.
 Your special efforts regarding prompt and accurate reporting of these incidents can help keep our facilities safer for everyone.
 Below is a set of guidelines on reporting suspicious persons or activity.